crossbeam-rs/rfcs/text/2017-07-23-relaxed-memory.md

 ### When `unlink()`'s SC fence is performed before `pin()`'s SC fence

-- By assumption, the `unlink()`ing thread already removed all the references to the location from the memory on its point of view.
-By cumulativity, `pin()`ned thread cannot access the old location.
+- By assumption, the `unlink()`ing thread already removed all the references to the object from the memory on its point of view.
+By cumulativity, `pin()`ned thread cannot access the old object.

 ### When `pin()`'s SC fence is performed before `unlink()`'s SC fence